outofcoffee/corebot/README.md

 In this example both _version_ and _environment_ are captured from the command, such as:

-	@rundeckbot deploy services 1.0 to UAT
+	@corebot deploy services 1.0 to UAT

 This will result in the action being fired, passing the following options: